Sunday, September 18, 2016

 Big band jazz plays for an hour.
 Meanwhile I throw a giant frisbee

-high so it comes back to me, as if I was playing catch with the sky,
+straight up, as if I was playing catch with the sky,

 of Beatles and Zeppelin, with the Pyeng Threadgill singing

-(daughter of jazz great Henry Threadgill who just won the Pulitzer.)
+(daughter of jazz great Henry Threadgill.)

 I danced with my daughter Lucia and she was so fantastic!